CristianDavideConte/universalSmoothScroll/docs/FunctionsAbout.md

     <code>Function</code>
   </td>
   <td rowspan = "1" align = "left">
-    A function which is invoked when any anchor's destination element is successfully scrolled into view.
+    A function which is invoked when any valid anchor's destination element is successfully scrolled into view.
   </td>
   </tr>
   <tr>